 When seated at a desk, your ankles should be in a neutral position with feet flat on the floor, knees bent at 90 degrees, hips bent at 90 degrees, trunk in neutral, shoulders in neutral, elbows bent at 90 degrees resting on armrests, wrists in neutral with the keyboard directly underneath the hands, and computer monitor or laptop at eye level so your neck remains neutral and relaxed.
 Your spine should be in a neutral, curved shape that follows its natural formation.

 While working at home, you may be tempted to camp out on the couch or stay propped up in bed.
 Though these may seem like ideal spots to get situated, working from a proper desk will benefit your posture and productivity in the long run.
-When seated at your workstation, you will want to consider desk height, as this factor affects the positioning of your laptop, monitors, keyboard, and mouse.
-When positioning these essentials at your desk, you will want to ensure that any and all neck pain is avoided by adjusting the monitor’s height so that the top of the monitor hits your eye level perfectly and that your neck is in a neutral position.
+When seated at your workstation, you will want to consider desk height.
+This factor affects the positioning of your laptop, monitors, keyboard, and mouse.
+When positioning these essentials at your desk, you will want to ensure that any and all neck pain is avoided.
+This is done by adjusting the monitor’s height so that the top of the monitor hits your eye level perfectly and that your neck is in a neutral position.
 Neck strain can occur if your monitor is positioned at a height that forces your eyes to look up or down to view the screen.
 In addition, position the monitors at arm’s length away, right behind the keyboard tray.

 It is recommended to try to take 5-10 minutes every hour to get up, stretch, move your body, and refill your water bottle.
-Plus, taking a break can help reduce eye strain and tension that may build up from staring at a computer screen for an extended amount of time.
+Plus, taking a break helps reduce eye strain and tension that builds up from staring at a computer screen for long periods of time.

-Here are a few ergonomic tips and stretching exercises for the home office and remote worker to maintain a healthy body along with an exercised mind:
+Here are a few ergonomic tips and stretching exercises.
+These are beneficial for the home office and remote worker to maintain a healthy body along with an exercised mind:

-Check out the virtual physical therapy video down below for a demonstration on how to perform each of these movements, from the comfort of your workplace!
-It will show you the proper starting position for each stretching exercise along with the number of repetitions that should be performed.
+Check out the virtual physical therapy video for a demonstration on how to perform each of these movements.
+These can be done from the comfort of your workplace!
+It will show you the proper starting position for each stretching exercise along with the number of repetitions to performed.
 These gentle stretches can help you to improve your posture and feel more comfortable in your body even if you are glued to your workstation from nine to five.

 We’re here to help:

-As always, if these exercises increase your pain at all, or if they don’t improve your symptoms after a few days, you will probably benefit from a one-on-one evaluation with a healthcare professional in the Ivy Rehab Network.
+If these exercises increase your pain, or don’t improve your symptoms after a few days, you could benefit from a one-on-one evaluation with a healthcare professional in the Ivy Rehab Network.
 You can request an appointment here and we’ll reach out to you to schedule.
-Unable to make it to the clinic for physical therapy during the coronavirus, or want to stay in the comfort of your home, while still meeting with one of our board-certified physical therapists?
-We also offer Telehealth and At Home Physical Therapy with individualized care to reduce pain and help you progress.
-Our team has a variety of strengthening exercises to help you find long term rehabilitation solutions that best suit your needs, including treatments for the following:
+Unable to make it to the clinic for physical therapy during the coronavirus?
+Or want to stay in the comfort of your home, while still meeting with one of our board-certified physical therapists?
+We also offer Telehealth appointments with individualized care to reduce pain and help you progress.
+Our team has a variety of strengthening exercises to help you find long term rehabilitation solutions that best suit your needs.

 - hip pain